-1st Learning Goal: Upon completion of this lesson students will be able to understand information about dairies in Oklahoma. (info from Oklahoma Ag in the Classroom, National Ag in the Classroom, and Sunup Tv)
+1st Learning Goal: Upon completion of this lesson students will be able to understand what makes dairies in Oklahoma unique. (info from Oklahoma Ag in the Classroom, National Ag in the Classroom, and Sunup Tv)

-- As of 2017, there were over 400 Dairy farms in the state of Oklahoma (USDA) - As of 2017, there were around 93,000 total dairy cows and heifers in Oklahoma (USDA) - Oklahoma dairy cows produce 1.3 billion pounds of milk annually.
-The average Oklahoma herd produces nearly 3 million pounds of milk per year.
-(OAC) - Some common dairy cattle have markings that make them easy to recognize.
-Holstein cattle are probably the easiest to recognize because they are white with black spots.
-But dairy cattle, like beef cattle, come in many different colors.
-(OAC) - Each day a cow spends six hours eating and eight hours chewing its cud.
-(OAC) - The average dairy cow consumes 300 pounds of water each day.
+- Each day a cow spends six hours eating and eight hours chewing its cud.
+(OAC) - o The average dairy cow consumes 300 pounds of water each day.
 (OAC) - Dairy cows produce, on average, 6-8 gallons of milk per day while the average beef cow can only produce 2-4 gallons a day while nursing a calf.
 (OAC)